-Female mosquitoes are basically tiny vampires (males don't bite), and vampires are known to hate garlic, so garlic must repel mosquitoes and may even kill them ... right?
-Nope, as it turns out, garlic doesn't have much effect on mosquitoes at all, and most likely, you can't use garlic to kill mosquitoes.
-The longstanding belief that garlic is an effective insect repellent has been challenged by several researchers, but that may not deter true believers in the power of garlic.
+Female mosquitoes are basically tiny vampires (males don't bite), and vampires are known to hate garlic, so garlic must repel mosquitoes and may even kill them — right?
+The longstanding belief that garlic is an effective insect repellent has been challenged by several researchers who argue that garlic doesn't have much of an effect on mosquitoes.

 - Rubbing the leaves of the American beautyberry plant (Callicarpa americana) on your skin.

 - Using citronella or other aromatic natural oils, such as neem, lavender, tea tree, camphor or peppermint.

 Some people have even reported that mosquitoes are repelled by beer as long as you don't drink it.
 If you do, Weil reports that a 2010 study warns that you're more likely to attract malaria-carrying mosquitoes than your sober friend.

 The fact is that mosquitoes are attracted to the carbon dioxide that people exhale and excrete through their skin, and they can detect it from 160 feet away.
 They also like the lactic acid, uric acid and ammonia in sweat and are drawn to hot, sweaty people.
 People exhale varying amounts of carbon dioxide and sweat to varying degrees, and those who exhale less and stay cool are less likely to be bitten and more likely to benefit from folk remedies.